juancarlosazofeifasolano/acousticindices_parametrisation/README.md

 - Bayesian GLMMs (via `brms`): located in `code_r_glmm/`

 > ✅ All R scripts are set up to:
-> - Use **relative paths** for seamless portability
+> - Use relative paths** for seamless portability
-> - Automatically check and install any **missing R packages**
+> - Automatically check and install any missing R packages

 ---

 ## 📝 Citation

-This repository is part of a PhD research project focused on the **acoustic monitoring of ecosystems**.
+This repository is part of a PhD research project.
 Citation details will be added once the associated publications are available.

 Author: Juan Carlos Azofeifa-Solano
 Institution: Centre for Marine Science and Technology, Curtin University, Australian Institute of Marine Science